Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Convergence

 \subsection{Overview of the proof}

-In order to prove Theorem~\ref{thm:main}, we first need to find a process $\eps^{-\frac{1}{2}}\xi^{\eps}_{t}$ which is a natural candidate for the ``separation point process" of $v_{\eps}$.
-Recall from \eqref{e:deterministic_flow} that $(F^t)_{t \geq 0}$ is the solution flow of the deterministic equation
+To prove Theorem~\ref{thm:main}, we first identify a candidate for the ``interface" of $v_{\eps}[t] = u_\eps[\eps^{-2\gamma-1}t]$.
+For this purpose, we need the concept of the limiting functional $\zeta$, whose existence and basic properties are stated in Proposition~\ref{pr:LinftyEC} later.
+Also recall from \eqref{e:deterministic_flow} that $(F^t)_{t \geq 0}$ is the solution flow of the deterministic equation.

-To give a natural candidate process, we need one particular fact for the flow $(F^t)_{t \geq 0}$, which is stated in Proposition~\ref{pr:LinftyEC} later, along with other preliminaries on the deterministic flow.
-For the purpose of this section, we re-state Proposition~\ref{pr:LinftyEC} here.